-: Updates the system log entry to the next available entry ID
+$\ensuremath{\mid}<<:$ Updates the system log entries to the first available entry ID

 3-10.2.3 IPv6 SFM Information

 Entries in the MLD SFM Information Table are shown on this page.
 The MLD SFM (Source-Filtered Multicast) Information Table also contains the SSM (Source-Specific Multicast) information.
 This table is sorted first by VLAN ID, then by group, and then by Port.
 Different source addresses belong to the same group are treated as single entry.